-In this ‘Insights from Industry’ the CEO of enLighten, David Whitfield, discusses the environmental benefits of LEDs and how Australia could be doing more to promote clean technology.
-Interview conducted by Gary Thomas.
+In this interview, the CEO of enLighten, David Whitfield, discusses the environmental benefits of LEDs and how Australia could be doing more to promote clean technology.

 The commercial and industrial built environments will replace an estimated $10billion worth of lighting infrastructure with new technologies over the next 10 years.
 Unless the government supports the creation of an LED lighting manufacturing industry here in Australia, most of this lighting will be sourced from Asia.
 Another wasted opportunity caused by Australia’s lack of a national industry development vision?